chora-io/docs/specs/content/index.md

 # Overview

-The `content` module enables an account to create, update, and delete content.
+The `content` module enables the creation and management of content.

 ## Contents